ceph/ceph/doc/dev/index.rst

 .. _Redmine: http://www.redmine.org

-The tracker has a Ceph project with a number of subprojects loosely corresponding to the project components listed in `Architecture`_.
+The tracker has a Ceph project with a number of subprojects loosely corresponding to the various architectural components (see :doc:`/architecture`).

 Mere `registration`_ in the tracker automatically grants permissions sufficient to open new issues and comment on existing ones.